Ten Cent Poetry

 This past year I have continued to work as a full time independent poet, songwriter and composer.
-I played 216 shows throughout the South East and am happy to announce that all of the efforts to bring Ten Cent Orchestra to fruition culminated in a successful and enchanting debut performance on December 20, 2012 in downtown Asheville.
+As Ten Cent Poetry, I played 216 shows throughout the South East in 2012 and am happy to announce that all of the efforts to bring Ten Cent Orchestra to fruition culminated in a successful and enchanting debut performance on December 20, 2012 in downtown Asheville.
 I began sketching out the logo, writing the spoken word narration, drawing animations to go with that poem, video recording, meeting with arranger, Silas Durocher, to discuss and hammer out string parts for violin, viola and cello , scouting venues, calling string players, securing rehearsal spaces, designing posters, drafting press releases A YEAR AGO.
 It all came together, beautifully.
 Strings at my side, friends and fans in the audience.
 We performed 8 full length Ten Cent Poetry originals and will continue to bring you these live string performances throughout 2013.
-Silas and I will continue to write more material.
+Silas and I will continue to write more material and the biggest show of this project will take place at the Isis Theater in West Asheville on September 27, 2013.

 All of this has been done with NO FUNDING.
 Fun-raising efforts are on the horizon!
-Please join the email list to be informed of upcoming performances, and please offer any support you may think we may find useful.
+Please join the Ten Cent Poetry email list to be informed of upcoming performances, and please offer any support you may think we may find useful.

 Carrying on the Tradition of Strings,